njmacmurchy96/jobber-timeclock-total/README.md

 # jobber-timeclock-total
-Tampermonkey / Greasemonkey script that totals the amount of hours worked and adds them to the "Total Hours:" element.
-Only works when in Week view.
+Tampermonkey / Greasemonkey script that parses the hours when viewing your Timeclock for _This Week_.
+It adds the text "_Hours Remaining:_ (40 - _Hours for this Week_)".